 Where Does the Antifragility Concept Come From?

 The term and concept was developed by Professor Nassim Nicholas Taleb and explained in his book ‘Antifragile’.
 Due to the absence of a term to describe an attribute that benefits from random or unforeseeable impacts and disruption, he created the term that was since then gaining more relevance.
-With article I would like to introduce you to this concept a little more and hope it adds value to you.
+With this article, I would like to introduce you to this concept a little more and hope it adds value to you.

 Examples of Antifragility